Can a Neuroscientist Understand an LLM?

 I think that one of the aspects that makes neural networks so interesting is that their “learning” imposes similar constraints to what brains experience.
 The fitness landscape is explored gradually, with enough momentum to escape local minima but enough conservatism to avoid the catastrophic loss of the gained performance.
 The training process is continuous — in the mathematical sense of proceeding without discontinuities.
 Even phase transitions in the loss curve come from the continuous adjustment of model parameters.

-The whole field that is investigating this is called mechanistic interpretability.
+The field that is investigating this is called mechanistic interpretability.
 To me, this looks like LLM neuroscience, no more, no less.
 6All of mechanistic interpretability looks like neuroscience conceptual and methodological tools applied to artificial networks.
-They look at unit tunings, “circuit” tracing, they crank up or down the activation of selected neurons, they ablate portions of the network.
+They look at unit tunings, “circuit” tracing, they crank up or down the activation of selected neurons, and ablate portions of the network.
 And guess what, they do see way more interpretable patterns than what you would get — and in fact do get — if you look into and poke a microprocessor!
-They can find many interpretable units (either directly or through specific lenses) and predictably manipulate their activity in a way that steers the network; they established the basis for some induction algorithm, figured out how networks store more features than they have neurons via overlapping directions (“superposition”), and extracted millions of interpretable features from production models.
+They can find many interpretable units (either directly or through specific lenses) and predictably manipulate their activity in a way that steers the network; they established the basis for an induction algorithm, figured out how networks store more features than they have neurons via overlapping directions (“superposition”), and extracted millions of interpretable features from production models.
 Most recently, circuit tracing was used to map internal computational graphs of an LLM, revealing mechanisms for multi-step reasoning and language-independent representations.
 72026 update: even the way in which mechanistic interpretability is coming to terms with its epistemological limitations resonates a lot with neuroscientists.
 “Carving things at their joints”?
 “Just-so stories”?
 “What is a feature/representation”?
 The overlap with neuroscience is almost comical.

 A similar outcome came from inspecting the guts of image-processing convolutional neural networks, with activation patterns and processing strategies that could be probed to some degree.
 8For examples, check out feature visualization and how features could be combined to connect them into interpretable circuits.

 How come the epistemological toolkit of neuroscience falls so short when facing a microprocessor, and seems so effective when applied to these networks?
-I guess, and please tell me if the argument has been made more rigorously somewhere else, that the answer is in the gradual, continuous nature of the optimisation of the performance of those overparameterised systems, which, starting from a scaffold of sorts, are then adjusted to mirror the relationships between the entities they operate on.
-As in brains, no epistemological siloing: the only way to steer the behaviour of the whole network toward an improved performance is through an algorithm (backpropagation) that implicitly imputes the network outcome to some of its elements and nudges them to change in a direction that makes the system as a whole better.
+I guess, and please tell me if the argument has been made more rigorously somewhere else, that the answer is in the gradual, continuous nature of the optimisation of those overparameterised systems, which, starting from a scaffold of sorts, are then adjusted to mirror the relationships between the entities they operate on.
+As in brains, no epistemological siloing: the only way to steer the behaviour of the whole network toward improved performance is through an algorithm (backpropagation) that implicitly imputes the network outcome to some of its elements and nudges them to change in a direction that improves the system as a whole.
 I feel that there is something beautifully organic in this procedure, and it probably tells us something about how biological (and neuronal) systems operate.
 9And yet, if you talk about backpropagation to neuroscientists, they tend to get jumpy.
 Of course, the brain does not do back propagation!
 Or does it?
-This overall smooth process resonates with the myriad learning and homeostatic processes that in brains achieve the same kind of smooth search for efficient “representations”.
-Even when the system evolves “emergent” algorithms, like the induction circuit, it seems to do it in ways that make it much more interpretable when we try to figure out its function from direct “mutual information” measures between the inside and the outside of the system.
+This overall smooth process resonates with the myriad learning and homeostatic processes that in brains achieve the same kind of gradual search for efficient “representations”.
+Even when the system evolves “emergent” algorithms, like the induction circuit, it seems to do so in ways that make it much more interpretable when we try to figure out its function from direct “mutual information” measures between the inside and the outside of the system.
 10We clearly understand much better a microprocessor than an LLM; remember that we are taking the stance of not knowing anything about a system, and trying to understand it just by watching it while it operates.

 So, can they or can they not? #

-No matter what our answer is, however, I believe that it should probably be the same for both brains and LLMs.
+No matter what our answer is, however, I believe it should probably be the same for both brains and LLMs.